nihalgonsalves/oidc-cookie-forward-auth/README.md

    Every subsequent request will be re-validated using `validateUpstreamSession`, and then the valid cookies will be sent to the reverse proxy to be provided to the origin request.

+## Limitations

+- This has only been tested with Traefik, but Caddy and nginx also support forward-auth and should work.
+- While an upstream session is unique to a browser session, this doesn't support any sub-configuration based on the user (or for e.g. groups).
+Access is allowed as long as the OIDC provider authorises the user to access this client.